drewloewe/self-assessments/final.md

 ### Optional Section: Grade Argument (Include if you wish--no obligation)

 Here, you may make a reasonable, supported argument to me about what overall course grade you believe is warranted.
 I do want to hear from you since I try to defer ultimate assigning of a course grade until I have all the evidence and your input as a grownup.

+Argue for a particular overall course grade and *support your arguments*.
+Just stating a general wish for a certain grade or identifying as a certain kind of student who usually receives X type of grade are not arguments.
+But you get to give an informed opinion as a grownup.
+I will consider your supported arguments (I am not bound by them, but I will at least consider them, if supported).

 I am not bound by your arguments, but I will consider them if they are supported.
 Here, argument = reasonable claim + sufficient evidence + warranted inferences.
 Wishes, mere pleas, and schmoozing are not arguments.
 This is your chance to show me the full picture beyond my own recollections, comments, and gradebook and to use the in-between grades meaningfully.
 Make this section, if you choose to submit it, work hand-in-hand with the rest of the final self-assessment.
 I cannot promise you a specific grade, but I can promise you that I will at least listen to well-supported arguments.